Stuycs-K/project03-final-10-chene-chend0-lina/PROPOSAL.md

 - Player tells the dealer their choice to either hit or stand through another pipe.

 # Breaking It Down
 We are breaking it down into three main parts: the server, client, and card/deck functionalities.
-Elizabeth is responsible for the server, which includes setting up handshakes and the game proccess, a.
+Elizabeth is responsible for the server, which includes setting up handshakes/pipes and the game proccess.
 David is responsible for the client, which includes reading game data from the server and the UI.
 Abigail is responsible for the card functionalities (random cards, printing cards, etc) and the result log.
 ### Protocol
 Server reads a 50-byte string from the user for the user name, then begins the game loop.